Lebanon national football team: 1975–1988: Civil war and international disruptions

-1993–2004: Post-war rebuilding and 2000 Asian Cup hosts
+1993–2004: Post-war revival and 2000 Asian Cup hosting

-Lebanon returned to international competition in 1993, entering in the 1994 World Cup qualifiers under coach Adnan Al Sharqi.
-Their gap of 57 years between the date of FIFA affiliation (1936) and their first full World Cup qualifying campaign (1993) was the highest to date; it was surpassed by the Philippines three years later with a gap of 68 years.
+Lebanon returned to international competition in 1993, entering the qualifiers for the 1994 World Cup under coach Adnan Al Sharqi.
+Their 57-year gap between joining FIFA in 1936 and entering a full World Cup qualifying campaign in 1993 was the longest at the time; the record was surpassed by the Philippines three years later with a gap of 68 years.
 Lebanon finished third in their group with two wins, four draws, and two losses, failing to advance.

-Under Terry Yorath, Lebanon's first post-war foreign manager, the team began their first post-war campaign to qualify for the 1996 Asian Cup.
-Despite winning twice against Turkmenistan and losing only once (at home, against Kuwait), Lebanon were eliminated from the competition with a one-point difference with Kuwait (the group leader).
-Yorath's tenure (1995–1997) saw Lebanon rise 10 places in the FIFA rankings after a 3–3 draw with the Czech Republic and a 1–0 win over Jordan, both friendlies played in February 1997.
-Thanks to their performances, Lebanon were awarded the Asian Team of the Month award.
-Lebanon were drawn in a group which included Kuwait and Singapore in the 1998 World Cup qualifiers, played between April and June 1997.
-Led by Yorath, the Cedars were eliminated with only four points.
-Despite the team's elimination, the Welsh manager was one of the team's most successful managers, with 15 wins in 31 official matches during his two-year tenure.
+Under Terry Yorath, Lebanon's first foreign manager after the civil war, the team began their qualification campaign for the 1996 Asian Cup.
+Despite two wins against Turkmenistan and only one defeat, against Kuwait, Lebanon were eliminated by a single point.
+During Yorath's tenure between 1995 and 1997, Lebanon rose 10 places in the FIFA rankings following a 3–3 draw with the Czech Republic and a 1–0 win over Jordan in February 1997.
+Lebanon were also named Asian Team of the Month.
+In qualification for the 1998 World Cup, Lebanon were drawn with Kuwait and Singapore, and finished bottom of the group with four points.
+Despite the elimination, Yorath remains one of Lebanon's most successful managers, winning 15 of his 31 official matches in charge.